Ruvyrom/Ruvomain-Protocole/Docs/package-list.md

-**This list is optimized for S24+ (Exynos).
+**This list is optimized for S24+ (Exynos) but you can create your own list .
 Use Tier 3 with caution if you relyon Knox/Samsung Pay or core system integrity features.**

 ### 🟢 TIER 1: Redundancy & Telemetry (Safe)
 Useless software layers or redundant telemetry services.
 No impact on core One UI functionality.